Will Rogers Gardens

 Will Rogers Gardens is a 30 acre park in Oklahoma City located at the corner of 36th Street and Portland Avenue.
-It is one of the city's historic parks and is open year-round.
+The park is one of the city's historic parks and is open year-round.
 Will Rogers Gardens features the Charles E. Sparks Rose Garden, a 7 acre arboretum and a conservatory with a cacti and succulent collection.
 It also features display beds of daylilies, iris, azaleas, herbs and peonies.

 Gardening and nature related classes for all ages and other events are often held in the Garden Exhibition Building, the main building at Will Rogers Gardens.
 The Gardens, Conservatory and rooms in the Exhibition center are also available to rent for weddings and other events.

 Will Rogers Gardens is part of Will Rogers Park, which features a family aquatics center, the 24-court Oklahoma City Tennis Center, a disk golf course, and one of Oklahoma City's two senior adult recreation centers.